1. Home>

 Alejar in the Subjunctive Future

 The Subjunctive Future is used to speak about hypothetical situations, and actions/events that may happen in the future.
-For example, "alejare", meaning "I will move".
+For example, "alejare", meaning "I will move away".

 In Spanish, the Subjunctive Future is known as "El Futuro de Subjuntivo".